Farrugia

 Farrugia is a family name primarily found in Malta (where it is the fourth most common surname), Calabria and Sicily.
-Its purported etymology is based on either Latin ferula / Calabrian ferruggia ("staff, rod") or Arabic farrūj / Maltese farruġ ("cockerel, young rooster").
+Its purported etymology is based on either Latin ferula / Calabrian ferruggia ("staff, rod") or Arabic farrūj (meaning chicken in arabic) / Maltese farruġ ("cockerel, young rooster").

 Early in the Middle Ages, individuals with this family name (or some variant) moved to the island of Malta from neighbouring Sicily.
 Many settlers were recorded from the end of the 19th century in the great migration from Italy to the New World.
 Usually arriving at Ellis Island, they settled in the eastern seaboard.
 The name has been exported to places including the United States, United Kingdom (specifically Wales and England), Australia, Canada, France and Russia.

 Spelling variations of the name include Farruggia, Ferrugia, Ferruggio, Farruġa, Ferruggia, Farruggio and Farruj.

 People

 Notable people with the surname Farrugia, or variants, include: